-The following description of our capital stock and certain provisions of the amended & restated our certificate of incorporation and amended & restated bylaws that will be in effect upon the closing of this offering are summaries.
-Copies of these documents will be filed with the SEC as exhibits to our registration statement, of which this prospectus forms a part.
-The descriptions of our common stock and preferred stock reflect changes to our capital structure that will occur upon the closing of this offering.
+The following description of our capital stock and certain provisions of our amended & restated certificate of incorporation and amended & restated bylaws are summaries.
+Copies of these documents are filed with the SEC as exhibits to our registration statement, of which this prospectus forms a part.

-Upon the closing of the offering and the filing of our amended & restated certificate of incorporation, our authorized capital stock will consist of 100,000,000 shares of common stock, par value \$0.001 per share and 10,000,000 shares of preferred stock, par value \$0.001 per share.
-As of June 30, 2021, 358,935 shares of our common stock were outstanding, and 4,836,867 shares of our preferred stock were outstanding.
-Following the completion of the offering, 6,937,190 shares of our common stock will be outstanding and no shares of our preferred stock will be outstanding assuming no exercise by the underwriter of its over-allotment option.
+Our authorized capital stock consists of 100,000,000 shares of common stock, par value \$0.001 per share and 10,000,000 shares of preferred stock, par value \$0.001 per share.
+As of March 18, 2022, 15,966,053 shares of our common stock were outstanding, and no shares of our preferred stock were outstanding.